'Comment Below, Tag 3 Friends'; Scammers Targeting Instagram Giveaways

 She is not alone.
 A Chicago resident sent in a screenshot of a similar scam she received on Instagram after commenting on a giveaway, hoping to win a free blow dryer brush.

-CBS 2 reached out to Instagram to see if steps are being taken to monitor scammers.
-We are waiting to hear back.
+CBS Chicago reached out to Instagram to see if steps are being taken to monitor scammers, but is still waiting to hear back.

-According to the Better Business Bureau, there has been an increase in social media scams and most victims are between the ages of 18 and 24.
-The 25 to 34 age group is the second most victimized.

 You can report scam incidents through the BBB Scamtracker